ggonzalv/cofi_physical_store/README.md

 *swag* (list of tuples): Each element within this list contains a tuple.
 The first item in the tuple is a list which contains the names of the products affected by this discount.
 If the user selects one item of each element within the list, then a special price is applied for the three items together.
 The price is specified in the second element of the tuple.

 Finally, the parameter *order* allows the user to specify the order in which each discount is applied.
-Default is swag, bulk and then two_for_one.
+Default is swag, two_for_one and then bulk.